askeluv/askeluv.github.com/source/_posts/2015-02-27-how-i-learned-german-in-30-days.markdown

 In order to be able to stay in our target language (...
 German), and not revert back to English or Norwegian, I created a [Cheat Sheet](https://docs.google.com/spreadsheets/d/1TqjM4xdUVeFa32wjTSoswbZenozwz3DJAmzzbWoJZdM/edit?usp=sharing) containing essential phrases.
 This sheet prevented me from getting blocked and generally proved incredibly useful in our online conversations.

 Following the "language is a muscle" analogy, I also repeated out loud anything I heard or read in German when studying on my own.
-Compared to only passively receiving German, I think this really makes a difference for strengthening those German synapses in your brain.
+Compared to only passively "receiving" (listening, reading) German, I think this really makes a difference for strengthening those German synapses in your brain.

 ####3.
 Focus on frequent words